 Directed by Katie Boland, ‘Jailbreak Lovers’ is a thriller film about a law-abiding young woman named Toby, who has never broken any rule and tried to help others.
 After losing her job, she opens a non-profit to help abused and rescued dogs at the local prison.
 However, when Toby finds herself in love with a convicted murderer named John, she throws all caution out of the window and hatches an escape plan for him by using dog crates, leading to a federal manhunt.

 The film’s narrative is as engaging as one can hope for, with Catherine Bell and Tom Stevens doing a phenomenal job of portraying the lead pair.
 Many fans are curious to know if the Lifetime thriller is based on real-life vents.
-Well, we are here to answer the questions regarding the same!
+Well, we are here to answer the questions regarding this!

 Yes, ‘Jailbreak Lovers’ is based on a true story.
-The movie is a part of Lifetime’s ‘Ripped-from-the-Headlines’ series that chronicles real-life stories.
+The movie is part of Lifetime’s ‘Ripped-from-the-Headlines’ series that chronicles real-life stories.
 The Katie Boland directorial depicts a 2006 case revolving around Toby Young and John Manard, which was also featured on ‘Dateline.’
 The incident took place in Kansas City, Missouri, where Toby had spent most of her years.
 In 2005, she had been married for 28 years and was reportedly fed up with her monotonous life.
 Thus, when her local prison came up with the idea of running a dog rehabilitation program, Toby decided this would be the perfect opportunity for her.

 Seeing abandoned and hurt dogs getting along with the men in the facility apparently made Toby feel like she had a purpose again.
 Although, this was merely a start to what would soon become a newsworthy affair.
 Her first meeting with John Manard was unlike any other interaction she claimed to have had during her time in the Lansing Correctional Facility.
 He had been in prison due to a carjacking in Overland Park, Kansas, that killed a man in 1996.
 When she first saw him, the man directly approached her and asked if he could be the next dog handler.